wp-plugins/gd-unit-converter/readme.txt

 1. Dashboard widget in WordPress 3.2

 == Upgrade Notice ==
-= 1.2 =
+= 1.2.1 =
-Updated list of supported currencies.
-Updated used parts of gdr2 library to 2.7.7.2.
-Several minor improvements.
+Sound conversions.
+Volume conversions.
+Updated used parts of gdr2 library to 2.7.9.6.

 == Changelog ==
+= 1.2.1 =
+* Sound conversions
+* Volume conversions
+* Updated used parts of gdr2 library to 2.7.9.6

 = 1.2 =
 * Updated list of supported currencies
 * Updated used parts of gdr2 library to 2.7.7.2